An elderly gentleman and young girl carrying Tuschiya Kaban Randoseru

 Longer-Strap Model

-We've scaled the strap length to 1.3 times longer than traditional Randoseru straps, creating a model "Lauderdale Randoseru" that fits more comfortably for a broader range of sizes.
-Our designers and craftsmen collaborated, experimenting for over two years.
-The result is not just a simple length adjustment but a masterpiece of a Randoseru that minimizes strain on the back and shoulders while ensuring a perfect fit for those who want a little more strap length.
+We've scaled the strap length to 1.3 times longer than our traditional Randoseru straps to create the "Lauderdale Randoseru"—a new model that fits more comfortably for a broader range of sizes.
+Our designers and craftsmen collaborated for over two years, experimenting to create more than just a simple length adjustment.
+The result is a Randoseru masterpiece that minimizes strain on the back and shoulders while ensuring a perfect fit for those needing a little extra strap length.